da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

 ---

-Build your knowledge trust when sharing with collaborators or publication with well organised datasets.
+Build your knowledge trust when sharing with collaborators or publication with well organised datasets and metadata.
 This also saves time in data cleaning, and ensures analysis pipelines are robust.

 Let's look at a few concepts that can help.